- About SVC

 At least one Diversity Intensive course is required.
 Students should use the SVC online quarterly class schedule search or consult with their faculty advisor or counselor to identify courses that fulfill this requirement.

-Select credits from three areas of study: Natural World, Culture and Arts.
+Select credits from three areas of study: Natural Sciences, Social Sciences and Humanities.
 These courses may also satisfy Interdisciplinary and Skills Designated course requirements.

 Areas of Study

-MATH 146 is included, with an additional 10 credits in two different areas of study: astronomy, biology, chemistry, earth science, environmental science, natural science, nutrition, oceanography, physics.
+An additional 10 credits in two different areas of study: astronomy, biology, chemistry, earth science, environmental science, natural science, nutrition, oceanography, physics.
 One lab course must also be included in the courses selected.
-See the AA-DTA degree Natural World distribution list.
+See the AA-DTA degree Natural Sciences distribution list.

 NOTE: Students intending to major in international business should consult their potential transfer institution regarding the level of world languages required for admission to the major.